-During fiscal year 2004, the System evaluated and expanded the services available to members through the System's Internet site.
-In addition, the State Retirement System's EDP Division commenced work on a needs assessment review to identify future computer hardware and information system needs.
+During fiscal year 2006, the System evaluated and expanded the services available to members through the System's Internet site.
+In addition, the State Retirement System's EDP Division commenced work on the computer mainframe replacement project by installing a new blade server, hardware, and operating system and converting the existing computer mainframe application programs.

-During fiscal year 2005, the System will continue to evaluate and expand the services available to members through the System's Internet site, as well as continue to offer pre-retirement, post-retirement, and one-on-one counseling sessions at various locations throughout the State.
-Based upon the needs assessment review completed in fiscal year 2004, the State Retirement System's EDP Division will install a new computer mainframe and convert existing computer programs.
+During fiscal year 2007, the System will continue to evaluate and expand the services available to members through the System's Internet site, as well as continue to offer pre-retirement, post-retirement and one-on-one counseling sessions at various locations throughout the State.
+In addition, the State Retirement System's EDP Division will continue with the conversion of the computer mainframe application programs.